OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 September 2006.md

 ---

 ## Esoteric Work & Personal Development

 - His concept of "giving all" was questioned—he gives what he wants to receive, not what others need.
 - J**** was said to have "stars in her eyes."
 - It was suggested that a visit from J**** and J**** would be useful "for a **test period**."
 - Comment: "All" will be tested.
+- J**** was advised to “hopefully” learn “in advance” before he “hits the wall again.”

 ---

 ## Books, Research, and Cultural Commentary